- Last updated:

 Palestinian refugee camps (see Advisory)

 The security situation in Palestinian refugee camps remains tense and unpredictable.
-Violence is common in some camps, particularly the Ein el Helwe camp near Saïda and the Beddawi camp near Tripoli.
+Violence is common in some camps -particularly Ein el Helwe near Saïda, and Beddawi near Tripoli- and often triggered as a result of regional events.

 As the refugee camps are often located close to urban centres and are not always visibly demarcated, exercise caution and remain aware of your whereabouts at all times in order to avoid unknowingly entering a camp.

 Sectarian- and politically-motivated kidnappings are increasingly frequent in the border areas with Syria and the Bekaa Valley.
 In the southern suburbs of Beirut, foreigners and residents have been held against their will.
 Maintain a high level of vigilance at all times.
 Although most incidents of kidnapping typically involve Lebanese residents, foreign residents have been held for ransom.

 Planned and spontaneous demonstrations related to the domestic and regional situation regularly occur in Lebanon.
 While there have been no reports of injuries, some demonstrations have led to roadblocks, the burning of tires and the firing of weapons.
 In some instances, the LAF have erected checkpoints to manage protests.